Urban Ethnography (Paris)

 Providing School: School of Social Policy, Sociology and Social Research

-Price: £970 includes accommodation, tuition, travel around Paris and a welcome and farewell meal.
+Price: TBC for 2021; includes accommodation (B&B), tuition, travel around Paris and a welcome and farewell meal as well as a mid week buffet.